 How much does the EU cost?

-In total, the EU member states pay approx. SEK 1,300 billion per year into the EU budget.
-Around 85 per cent of this goes back to the member states in the form of support.
+In total, the EU member states pay approx. SEK 1,550 billion per year into the EU budget.
+About 90 per cent of the money is returned to the EU member states in the form of EU support.
 Most of this is used to develop regions in EU member states, for example to support research and education and to improve roads, and to support agriculture, rural areas and fishing.
 But money also goes for example to development assistance, culture, and police cooperation.
 Sweden benefits from most of these forms of support.

 The European Council – summit between EU leaders